Gina Knight: 2023–present

-When Elaine's estranged daughter Linda (Kellie Bright) asks for help to run The Queen Victoria public house in Walford, Elaine, George, Gina, and Anna move there.
+When Elaine's estranged daughter Linda Carter (Kellie Bright) asks for help to run The Queen Victoria public house in Walford, Elaine, George, Gina, and Anna move there.
 Linda is unhappy to see her mother's new family, and Gina and Anna initially anger several residents.
-This is worsened when they unintentionally disrespect people mourning the recent death of Lola Pearce (Danielle Harold).
+This is worsened when they unintentionally disrespect people mourning the recent death of Lola Pearce-Brown (Danielle Harold).
 After they apologise, they begin flirting with Bobby Beale (Clay Milner Russell) and Freddie Slater (Bobby Brazier).
 When Gina learns that George proposed to Elaine, she is upset about the prospect of Elaine replacing Rose, but George comforts and assures her.
 When Elaine takes the girls out for food, she attempts to set Gina and Freddie up, but Gina shows an interest in Zack Hudson (James Farrar).

 After George discovers Rose was using a false identity and tells Elaine, Gina learns this and begins using cocaine for the first time since she overcame an addiction to it.
 Ravi Gulati (Aaron Thiara) begins supplying Gina with cocaine as it is later uncovered that Anna had stolen money from the pub to hire a private investigator for information about their mother.
 During Anna's twenty-first birthday party, Rose reappears, leaving Gina and Anna shocked.
 Rose tells everyone her name is actually Cindy Beale (Michelle Collins) and that she used the false identity after faking her death and entering witness protection years before the girls were born.
 She explains that she left the family after learning of her other daughter being murdered in Walford and returning in secret, worrying that breaking her conditions could mean harm for her new family.
 Taken aback by the news, Gina overdoses on cocaine.
 After this, she decides to stop taking it.